Faulty RIS-aided Integrated Sensing and Communication: Modeling and Optimization: MCRB Derivation and Analysis

 \section{MCRB Derivation and Analysis}

 In this section, we analyze the performance degradation of AoD estimation for sensing, caused by the model mismatch between the faulty RIS model and the perfect RIS model.
-To quantify this degradation, we adopt MCRB as the performance metric.
-We begin by introducing the definition of MCRB, followed by the derivation of its expression under the faulty RIS-aided ISAC scenario.
+To quantify this degradation, we adopt MCRB and {LB} as the performance metrics.
+We begin by introducing the definition of MCRB and {LB}, followed by the derivation of MCRB under the faulty RIS-aided ISAC scenario.